Vegetable-SYC/fnk0090-docs/docs/source/fnk0090/codes/C/3_Bluetooth.rst

 .. image:: ../_static/imgs/3_Bluetooth/Chapter03_22.png
     :align: center

-Similarly, you can select “Send” on your phone.
+Similarly, you can select "Send" on your phone.
 Set Data format, and then enter anything in the sending box and click Write to send.

 .. image:: ../_static/imgs/3_Bluetooth/Chapter03_23.png
     :align: center